weecology/lab-manual/Career-Guidance:-Interviewing.md

 **This can be a challenging mindset to get into!**

 It can help to practice, on your own or with colleagues.
 The above links have some sample questions you can work from.

+# Asking questions of your own

+In many cases, you'll have some time to ask questions of your own.
+You can demonstrate interest by asking about aspects of the position that are unclear, or about the interview process (e.g. "when will I hear back about the next step").